 Anna’s Inquest practice specialises in complex inquests that engage Article 2 ECHR.
 She is a natural jury advocate with extensive experience developed within the criminal and civil courts.
 Anna frequently represents families in prison and police related deaths and deaths involving restraint.
 She has particular expertise in inquests that involve those suffering complex mental health issues, both in state detention, detention under the Mental Health Act 1983 and in the community.
 Anna has a particular interest in post-homicide Article 2 inquests involving femicide and those involving the deaths of women and where the deceased was vulnerable or had complex needs.

-Anna also advises bereaved families before and after the inquest process in respect of civil claims in damages under Article 2 ECHR and the Fatal Accidents Act.
-Anna is also experienced in Judicial Review proceedings arising from the inquest process.
+Anna also provides specialist advice to families before and after the inquest process in respect of civil claims in damages.
+She is also experienced in Judicial Review proceedings arising from the inquest process.
 Anna is ranked in the Legal 500 as a Leading Junior in Public and Administrative Law.

 Anna’s Privacy Notice may be viewed by clicking here.

 Our mailing list is dedicated to professionals with an interest in our work.